jetbrains-academy/rustlings-course/Fearless Concurrency/Using Message Passing to Transfer Data Between Threads/Sum All Numbers/task.md

 ## Sum All Numbers

-We want to send elements of two vectors to a channel, and then count and find a sum of all of them.
+We want to send elements of two vectors to a channel and then count and find a sum of all of them.

 Make this compile!